plumatic/schema/README.md

   x)
 ```

-The actual value chosen as the "most general" depends on the schema variables kind and should not be
+The actual value chosen as the "most general" depends on the polymorphic variables kind and should not be
 relied on.
-In the future, schema variables may be instantiated with other values.
+In the future, polymorphic variables may be instantiated with other values.

 Dotted variables have an internal "most general" value which represents a homogeneous sequence of
 generalized templates (ie., generalizing variables to the left of the `:..`).